Fios-Quest/idiomatic-rust-in-simple-steps/src/language-basics/traits.md

 Making more flexible `Animal`s
 ------------------------------

-Now that we can read details from the underlying `Cat` object, lets start to think about how we can expand this functionality out to other types of animals... starting with the most dangerous of animal.
+Now that we can read details from the underlying `Cat` object, let's start to think about how we can expand this functionality out to other types of animals... starting with the most dangerous of animal.

 Start by adding `pub mod human;` to `animal.mod`.